 Last time we learned that managed services is more than staff augmentation.
 It’s innovative solutions and scalable, ongoing support tailored specifically to teams in need.
 We also highlighted how Salesforce managed services goes far beyond just Salesforce — encompassing all the apps it touches and then some.
 As we continue on our path of debunking managed services myths, let’s focus on what happens after go-live.

-Myth: My implementation went great, so I don’t need managed services
+Myth: If the implementation went great, there’s no need for managed services

 Go-live is just the beginning of your journey.
 You’ve got a solution that’s built and ready for use.
 But it’s important that your team understands how to efficiently own and operate your instance of Salesforce.
 There will be growing pains along the way, and a specialized support and innovation team can help.
 There’s the fundamental administration aspect of it; as your team requires more organized, efficient care and feeding of your Salesforce Org.
 Org administration is an important skill set to build, and it’s a part of the journey we can support.